Area-53-Robotics/53D-High-Stakes-Notebook/entries/event-observations/identify-sugar-rush-sig-strategy.typ

     #image("identify-sugar-rush-sig/strategy-2.png", width: 170pt)
     - End result of Semifinals #2-1
     - Red: 70407R, 6842K
     - Blue: 9039H, 2072A
     - Auton winner: Red alliance
   ],
   table.cell[
     = What we noticed
     - Both robots on the mobile goal side of the field have a mobile goal rush mechanism.
 The team who successfully stole the mobile goal won.
     - If you miss a part of your auton due to interference, such as a ruined ring stack, then your entire path is ruined.
     - 2072A had a ring mechanism that allowed them to ruin the ring stack.
-    - Upsetting the enemy team’s auton is important.
+    - Upsetting the enemy team's auton is important.
   ],
 )
 #colbreak()